opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 It includes :

-* **Stack Overflow** - A direct connection to the Stack Overflow Forum.
+* **Stack Overflow** - A direct connection to the Stack Overflow Forum with keyword search.
 * **Documentation** - Direct access to the the DreamFace Documentation.
-* **Play with Samples** - A link to view and download Samples Gallery sample components and graphical controls from github.
+* **Play with Samples** - A link to view and download Samples Gallery sample components and graphical controls from github directly into your application.
-* **Get Support** - Direct access the DreamFace Service desk for Reporting Bugs, Feature Requests and Requesting Assistance
+* **Get Support** - Direct access the DreamFace Service desk for looking up an issue, Reporting Bugs, Feature Requests and Requesting Assistance.
-* **Contact Us** - If you don't have support or just want to send a quick message to support you can do it here.
+* **Contact Us** - If you don't have support or just want to send a quick message to us, you can do it here.

-More detail is provided below.

 |